-Corsica yacht charter has long been known as the 'Island of Beauty' and, if this nickname isn’t enough to entice you, here are five reasons why Corsica is a must-visit superyacht destination.
+Corsica has long been known as the 'Island of Beauty'.
+If this nickname isn’t enough to entice you, here are five reasons why Corsica is a must-visit superyacht charter destination.

 Teetering atop creamy limestone cliffs, which plunge down into vivid blue waters, Bonifacio is a sight best enjoyed from the sea.
 Enjoying an isolated location on Corsica’s southern tip, the ancient fortress town draws an international yachting crowd to its glittering marina every summer.